All the details you need to watch Europe’s elite competition

 If you’re from the UK but are overseas when there is a particular match you want to watch, you can get your normal live stream but you’ll need a VPN – see the information above.

-In the UK, Channel 4 show one match a round on free-to-air television while Virgin One in Ireland do the same.
+In the UK, Channel 4 show one match a round on free-to-air television while Virgin Media One in Ireland do the same.
+In the last round of pool games, Bath v Leinster (kick-off 1pm) on Saturday 22 January is live on both channels.

 European Champions Cup live stream: How to watch from France

-European Champions Cup live stream: How to watch from Europe
+European Champions Cup live stream: How to watch from elsewhere in Europe

 European Champions Cup live stream: How to watch from the USA

-If you live in the States, the official broadcaster of Champions Cup matches is NBC, with matches streamed on NBC Sports Gold so you can watch them anytime and anywhere.
+If you live in the States, the official broadcaster of Champions Cup matches is NBC, with matches streamed on Peacock Premium, which is available for $4.99 a month.

 European Champions Cup live stream: How to watch from Australia